COVID-19 VISITOR POLICY FOR INPATIENT REHABILITATION

 - This person will participate in family training for care of the patient post discharge.

 - This person will be asked the CDC recommended screening questions for approval as the primary caregiver.
+We will screen caregivers for temperature daily upon entering the building.

 - Once approved, the primary caregiver will be allowed access to the hospital through the first floor entrance and will need to register with security.